Back to jobs

 Remote in Eastern or Central Time Zones

-Your mission as the Principal Architect is to direct the creation of the future-state product-line architecture supporting Energage’s suite of HRTech products.
+Your mission as the Chief Architect at Energage is to create future-state product-line architecture that supports Energage’s suite of HRTech products as well as addressing shorter-term architectural challenges.
 You’ll help identify issues with the current architecture and determine how to evolve the current architecture in an incremental manner.
+You will be hands-on when required.
 You will be given the opportunity to identify the best approach needed to evolve the current architecture to one that positions Energage for the future, so you should be comfortable with leading, dealing with ambiguity, and driving through obstacles.
 You’ll collaborate closely with our Product Management, Experience Design, Data Engineering, Data Science, Security, QA, IT, and Business Intelligence teams.

 Accountability & Impact: